andreasbaumann/selfie/riscu.md

 http://selfie.cs.uni-salzburg.at

 This document provides an overview of the RISC-U instruction set.
-RISC-U is a tiny subset of the 64-bit [RISC-V](https://en.wikipedia.org/wiki/RISC-V) instruction set.
+RISC-U is a tiny subset of the 32-/64-bit [RISC-V](https://en.wikipedia.org/wiki/RISC-V) instruction set.
 The selfie system implements a compiler that targets RISC-U as well as a RISC-U emulator that interprets RISC-U code.
 RISC-U consists of just 14 instructions listed below.
 For details on the exact encoding, decoding, and semantics of RISC-U code see the selfie implementation.

 ## Machine State

-A RISC-U machine has a 64-bit program counter denoted `pc`, 32 general-purpose 64-bit registers (`zero`, `ra`, `sp`, `gp`, `tp`, `t0-t2`, `s0-s1`, `a0-a7`, `s2-s11`, `t3-t6`), and 4GB of byte-addressed memory.
+A RISC-U machine has a 32-/64-bit program counter denoted `pc`, 32 general-purpose 32-/64-bit registers (`zero`, `ra`, `sp`, `gp`, `tp`, `t0-t2`, `s0-s1`, `a0-a7`, `s2-s11`, `t3-t6`), and 4GB of byte-addressed memory.

 Register `zero` always contains the value `0`.
 Any attempts to update the value in `zero` are ignored.

 ## Instructions

-RISC-U instructions are 32-bit, two per 64-bit double word.
-Memory, however, can only be accessed at 64-bit double-word granularity.
+RISC-U instructions are 32-bit, one per 32-bit word resp. two per 64-bit double word.
+Memory, however, can only be accessed at 32-/64-bit (double-)word granularity.

 The parameters `rd`, `rs1`, and `rs2` used in RISC-U instructions may denote any of the 32 general-purpose registers.